Cooloola Coast – Southern Great Sandy Strait Catchment

 Thus our water is drawn from the South East Queensland Catchment area (SEQ Catchments).
 The coastal creeks form in the hills to the west and north west of the townships of Rainbow Beach, Tin Can Bay and Cooloola Cove, flowing overland and underground to the wetlands and tidal estuarine areas of the Great Sandy Strait.

-Map courtesy of DERM on right (Proposed extension to Fraser Island World Heritage Area, March 2010) shows the Cooloola Coast- Southern Great Sandy Catchment area of interest for Cooloola Coastcare Association Inc. It includes the coastal creeks, acquifers, wetlands, marine and dune areas, as well as the coastal towns of Tin Can Bay, Cooloola Cove and Rainbow Beach.
-Partnerships include the key stakeholders: the Australian government The Department of Sustainability, Environment, Water, Population and Communities (SEWPaC), Environmental Protection and Heritage, the Queensland Government Department of Employment, Economic Development and Innovation (DEEDI), Gympie Regional Council (GRC), Burnett Mary River Group (BMRG), Queensland Parks and Wildlife Service (QPWS) and Wide Bay Military Training Area.
+Map courtesy of DERM on right (Proposed extension to Fraser Island World Heritage Area, March 2010) shows the Cooloola Coast- Southern Great Sandy Catchment area of interest for Cooloola Coastcare Association Inc. It includes the coastal creeks, aquifers, wetlands, marine and dune areas, as well as the coastal towns of Tin Can Bay, Cooloola Cove and Rainbow Beach.
+Partnerships include the key stakeholders: the Australian government The Department of Sustainability, Environment, Water, Population and Communities (SEWPaC), Environmental Protection and Heritage, the Queensland Government Department of Employment, Economic Development and Innovation (DEEDI), Gympie Regional Council (GRC), Burnett Mary Regional Group (BMRG), Queensland Parks and Wildlife Service (QPWS) and Wide Bay Military Training Area.